scala-steward/scala-json-schema/README.md

 // }"""
 ```

-Creating an encoder for a new type:
+Create an encoder for a new type:

 ```scala
 object H: